 My favorite childhood memories of Christmas are baking cookies with my mom and going trekking through the bush with my family to get our Christmas tree.
 Decorated Fir trees have been used for over a thousand years to celebrate both Pagan and Christian winter holidays.
 The Ancient Romans decorated trees for their Saturnalia celebrations and German Christians started bringing evergreen trees into their homes in the 16th century to celebrate their everlasting life with God.
 Many early Christmas trees were hung upside down from the ceiling of their homes, which is interesting because I saw the same thing in a decorating magazine a few years ago (What’s old is new again, I guess)

 Douglas fir is one of the most common Christmas trees.
 (It isn’t actually a fir tree, it is considered to be a Spruce tree).
 Its Latin name is Pseudotsuga douglasii.
-An interesting fact about Douglas Fir is that in 1825 Scottish Botanist David Douglas traveled to the USA for the Royal Horticultural Society.
-While there he traveled to California, Oregon and up into British Columbia where finally made his way to Hudson Bay in 1827.
-He discovered close to 50 different varieties of plant material and among them was the species that was later named for him, the Douglas-Fir.
-He introduced the species to England.
-Most of the Douglas Fir essential oil that I have found is produced in France and there are other varieties that are from the USA, Slovenia, and Russia.
+In 1825 Scottish Botanist David Douglas travelled to the USA for the Royal Horticultural Society.
+In 1827 he made his way to Hudson Bay where he discovered close to 50 different varieties of plant material and including the Douglas-Fir (which was named in his honor).
+Most of the Douglas Fir essential oil is produced in France and other varieties are grown in USA, Slovenia, and Russia.

 Research has shown that Douglas Fir is useful for: